2024 Projects

 Ecologies in Practice; podcast and workshop series

-This project will develop and implement a public podcast and workshop series at the Centre for Sustainable Curating.
-The podcast series will focus onartists and their work as it relates to the environment and will exploreenvironmental issues and climate change from a cultural and artistic perspective.
-The in person workshop will explore sustainable practices, processes, and materials of art-makingTogether, the podcast and workshops will engage the campus and local communities, while supporting teaching and learning with sustainability knowledge and practices.
+This project will created a public podcast and workshop series at the Centre for Sustainable Curating.
+The podcast series focuses onartists and their work as it relates to the environment and will exploreenvironmental issues and climate change from a cultural and artistic perspective.
+The in-person workshop explored sustainable practices, processes, and materials of art-makingTogether, the podcast and workshops will engage the campus and local communities, while supporting teaching and learning with sustainability knowledge and practices.

-In collaboration with the Centre for Sustainable Curating, this project will develop a hands-on workshop for Western students with Tahir Carl Karmali, a Nairobi-born and Brooklyn-based artist, as the event's featured guest.
-Karmali will speak to ethical mining operations abroad.
+In collaboration with the Centre for Sustainable Curating, this project developed a hands-on workshop for Western students with Tahir Carl Karmali, a Nairobi-born and Brooklyn-based artist, as the event's featured guest.
+The event focused on ethical mining operations abroad.

 terra aesthetica: art, activism, and the tectonics of power and pedagogy

-This project will develop and host a panel on art, activism, educational methodologies, and power structures with perspectives from experts in art and visual culture.
-The panel will be structured as an interactive discussion involving experts in environmental activism and scholars in the fields of art and visual culture.
+This project hosted a panel on art, activism, educational methodologies, and power structures with perspectives from experts in art and visual culture in March 2024 for the campus community.
+The interactive panel discussion involved experts in environmental activism and scholars in the fields of art and visual culture, featuring artists Gwenyth Chao and Emily Chudnovsky.

 Migratory fish in Medway Creek: eDNA validation of temporal and spatial patterns

-This research project will study white sucker migration in Medway Creek, and will involve field lab and outreach components.
+This research project is examining white sucker migration in Medway Creek, and involves field lab and outreach components.
 White suckers are a migratory fish, who migrate approximately 250 km up river from Lake St. Clair to spawn in the upper Thames River and its tributaries, and back again.
 This research focused on the white sucker could provide key information about the overall ecosystem health of the Thames River.

 WaterAid Western's Annual Sustainability Conference

-This project will support WaterAid Western's Sustainability Conference at the end of the academic year.
-The event will focus on the climate crisis, call for action, and educate students on how to live a more eco-conscious lifestyle.
+The annual WaterAid Western Sustainability Conference took place at the end of the academic term in March 2024, around World Water Day.
+The event focused on the climate crisis, call for action, and educate students on how to live a more eco-conscious lifestyle.

 Western University's Teaching, Research and Community Apiary